Q: How can I determine the value of my work of art?

 Q: Does the Straus Center for Conservation and Technical Studies accept outside work?

-A: The center rarely accepts outside client treatments and technical examination projects, although those with significant research and teaching potential may be considered.
-For more information, contact the Straus Center at 617-495-2392.
+A: The Straus Center rarely accepts outside client treatments and technical examination projects, although those with significant research and teaching potential may be considered.
+For more information, contact the center at 617-495-2392.

 Q: How do I make a financial contribution?

 A: Please make your check payable to Harvard Art Museums and address your envelope to Harvard Art Museums, c/o Institutional Advancement, 32 Quincy Street, Cambridge, MA 02138 to expedite processing.
-For more information, please visit the Give section of this site.
+You may also give online.
+For more information about supporting the museums, visit the Make a Gift section of this website.